 COVID-19’s disruption has transformed how people, employers and institutions perceive, interact, finance, and occupy commercial real estate.
 Employer focus is shifting from the property asset to the workforce, relating to space as a function to facilitate and improve team dynamics, collaboration, innovation, and growth.

 Agility is becoming increasingly crucial in companies’ business strategy as they look to quickly pivot and react to financial market volatility, technological advancements, fluctuations in demand, and black swan events like a pandemic.
-These variables are propelling the demand for flexible office spaces in the CRE market space; a flexible workspace revolution is on the horizon, and the supply chain must adapt.
+These variables are propelling the demand for flex space in the CRE market; a flexible workspace revolution is on the horizon, and the supply chain must adapt.

 In terms of valuations, lease length has traditionally been an essential consideration for valuers, with longer lease agreements perceived as more favorable, contributing to an asset’s value.
 Shorter lease arrangements should not be the determining factor that dictates a lower evaluation.
 For example, in many cases, shorter leases and flexible space arrangements come with ancillary services that generate additional income for landlords & operators.

 The pandemic is accelerating the market trend towards flexibility and service-based models that have become so pervasive in other industries in the last decade.
 The trend is here to stay, and to grow.
-Forward-thinking lenders should look to flexible spaces and leases not with uncertainty but with opportunity in mind and reevaluate their risk aversion accordingly, lest they be left behind.
+Forward-thinking lenders should look to flex space and leases not with uncertainty but with opportunity in mind and reevaluate their risk aversion accordingly, lest they be left behind.